The Lexicons define the Hebrew word Ruach to mean spirit and they define the

 24 God is a Spirit, and those worshiping him must worship with spirit and truth (John 4).

-So now we can understand what Jesus meant when he said...
+But what then did Jesus mean when he said...

 28 And do not become fearful of those who kill the body but cannot kill the soul; but rather be in fear of him that can destroy both soul and body in Gehenna (Matthew 10).